Xinyu-Li-123/preprompt/README.md

 Note:

 ```
-Give me a tutorial on the library <library name>.
+Give me a concise tutorial on the library <library name>.
 Use self-contained code snippets to cover the common usage of this library so I can be familiar with it.
 Add concise comments in the code to explain how features of the library work.
 ```